Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Cascaded Channel Sparsity Model

 \section{Cascaded Channel Sparsity Model}

-In this section, we recognize the cascaded channels are typically sparse, which motivates us to apply CS-based techniques to achieve robust channel estimation with limited training overhead.
-Specifically, we first investigate the cascaded channel sparsity representation for the individual user.
-Then, we analyze the specific sparsity structure of the cascaded channel and the drawbacks of the conventional CS-based techniques in the studied scenario.
-Finally, we study the common sparsity structure for the further multi-user joint channel estimator design.
+In this section, we first develop the sparse representation of the cascade channel for an individual user.
+Next, we analyze the specific structure of the cascaded channel and the drawbacks of applying conventional CS-based techniques in the studied scenario.
+Finally, we study the common sparsity between different users and provide a representation that accounts for the common sparsity explicitly.